plabayo/rama/docs/book/src/intro/context.md

 One solution is to wrap your state.

+TODO: update documentation related to state wrapping, as now the way to do this is different.

 > See for reference: [/examples/http_conn_state.rs](https://github.com/plabayo/rama/tree/main/examples/http_conn_state.rs)

 The above example shows how can use the `#as_ref(wrap)` property within an `#[derive(AsRef)]` derived "state" struct,